 Fountains of Çeşme

-The direct modern translation of ‘Çeşme’ from Turkish is ‘Fountain’, a description of the town almost certainly derived by the plentiful and varied water supplies in and around Çeşme including thermal springs and potable water supplies provided for both local inhabitants and transient mariners restocking their provisions through the ages.
+The fountains of Çeşme form a critical part of its heritage since the direct modern translation of ‘Çeşme’ from Turkish is ‘Fountain’, a description of the town almost certainly derived from the plentiful and varied water supplies in and around Çeşme, including thermal springs and potable water supplies provided for both local inhabitants and transient mariners restocking their provisions through the ages.
+The varied Ottoman fountains of Çeşme are a link to the town’s past and a reminder of its social history.

 Necessity & Usage of the Ottoman Fountains

-Globally until the early 20thcentury plumbing supplying running water to homes was rare.
-During the Ottoman-era houses were provided mostly by an ornately dressed Saka (water carrier) who collected water from public fountains in leather sacks and poured it to customers ceramic jars.
+Globally, until the early 20th century, plumbing supplying running water to homes was rare.
+During the Ottoman era, houses were provided mostly by an ornately dressed Saka (water carrier) who collected water from public fountains of Çeşme in leather sacks and poured it into customers’ ceramic jars.
 Most homes contained a cistern that collected well or rainwater.
 However, this water was only suitable for daily use.
-The tanks would also be used to hang food to keep it cool and stop from spoiling.
+The tanks would also be used to hang food to keep it cool and stop it from spoiling.

 Ottoman Fountain Structure

-Where the water supply to a fountain is not wholly consistent, the water collecting chamber (such as with the Murabutzade and Castle Street fountains in Çeşme) is a principal element collecting water as a safeguard against drought and water shortage.
+Where the water supply to a fountain is not wholly consistent, the water collecting chamber (such as with the Murabutzade and Castle Street fountains of Çeşme) is a principal element collecting water as a safeguard against drought and water shortage.
 Terracotta pipes linked to the central supply system provide water intake to the fountain chambers.
-The chamber keeps water-cooled and provides distillation against impurities which are collected up to a level of 20-25 cm at the base, above which the water is released to flow through the spout.
-Typically, impermeable plaster covers half the chamber; above this, the stone is left uncovered to allow for evaporation with an overflow hole immediately above the water collection level to expel any excess water.
+The chamber keeps water cooled and provides distillation against impurities, which are collected up to a level of 20-25 cm at the base, above which the water is released to flow through the spout.
+Typically, impermeable plaster covers half the chamber; above this, the stone is left uncovered to allow for evaporation, with an overflow hole immediately above the water collection level to expel any excess water.
 The upper level has a cleaning and maintenance opening typically covered with a shutter blind.
 Brick or stone domes form the roof of most fountains.

-Below are a selection of 15 fountains that can be found today in the centre of Çeşme, they are listed in alphabetical order with notes on their characteristics and respective locations:
+Below is a selection of 15 fountains that can be found today in the centre of Çeşme; they are listed in alphabetical order with notes on their characteristics and respective locations:

 Castle Fountain (1508)